Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Beyond Band of Brothers by Major Dick Winters
+1. A Brave Black Regiment by Captain Luis F. Emilio
 2. The Crystal Shard by R. A. Salavatore

-### Current Book Completed Count as of 7/3/24
+### Current Book Completed Count as of 7/7/24

-Non-fiction - 6\
+Non-fiction - 7\
 Fiction - 9